 Digital Humanities and Journalism @Insight Galway We're researching social media solutions for journalists and digital archivists

 We’re applying social semantic technologies to the field of journalism and digital humanities.
-Most news now breaks on the social web and journalist have to manually search for text, tweets, images and videos which at times can feel like finding a needle in a haystack.
-We are working to create solutions that use semantic technologies to help journalists find those needles more easily and help archivists to index, link and contextualise material.
+Most news now breaks on the social web and journalists have to manually search for text, images and videos which at times can feel like finding a needle in a haystack.
+We are working to create solutions to help journalists find those needles more easily and help archivists to index, link and contextualise material.

 Accompanying the main project work is a blog commenting on developments in the research area and the wider digital humanities.
 The research team will give their opinions on emerging trends in journalists use of social media but the blog will also feature in depth interviews with media insiders, technology experts and exponents of the dark arts of digital archiving and other digital humanties areas.

-The use of semantic technologies to enhance the newsgathering and verification process by linking data from various online sources and thus providing context and evidence to news materials gathered through social media platforms, such as YouTube or Twitter.
-Semantic tools can also be used to help journalists verify and validate information found on the social web.
+Social Semantic Journalism is the use of semantic web and linked data technologies to enhance the newsgathering, contextualisation, verification and archival process by linking data from various data sources and thus providing context and evidence to news materials gathered through social media platforms, such as YouTube or Twitter.

 In times of profound change, the learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists.” — Eric Hoffer